Will the War in Gaza Finally End? Flotilla Activists Predictably Abused in Israel's Dungeons; Van Jones' Revealing Joke about "Dead Gazan Babies"

 This is about long-sought peace in the Middle East.

-Now, despite telling Israel, or telling the world, quote, Israel must immediately stop the bombing of Gaza, Israel ignored that, has done nothing of the kind, has killed over 150 people at least since then, including scores of children, as usual, just trying to annihilate as many lives in Gaza as they can out of fear that this might actually come to an end.
+Now, despite telling Israel or telling the world, quote, Israel must immediately stop the bombing of Gaza, Israel ignored that, has done nothing of the kind, has killed over 150 people at least since then, including scores of children, as usual, just trying to annihilate as many lives in Gaza as they can out of fear that this might actually come to an end.

 And Trump hasn't really objected at all.

-But in any event, uh, this is what they are now trying to do to actually get this over the finish line.
+But in any event, this is what they are now trying to do to actually get this over the finish line.

 They're heading to Israel.

-And the article reads, quote, Israel and Hamas officials were sent to gather Monday in Egypt for high-stakes negotiations over a U.S. backed plan to end the Gaza war, even as Israel continued to pummel the enclave with air and artillery strikes that per Gaza Health Ministry data continued to kill Palestinians at the same rate as before Hamas conditionally accepted the deal Friday.
+And the article reads: quote, Israel and Hamas officials were sent to gather Monday in Egypt for high-stakes negotiations over a U.S.-backed plan to end the Gaza war, even as Israel continued to pummel the enclave with air and artillery strikes that per Gaza health ministry data continued to kill Palestinians at the same rate as before Hamas conditionally accepted the deal Friday.

 Negotiations to end the two-year-long deal war were revived last month after Israel launched airstrikes targeting Hamas's political leadership in the Qatari capital, Doha.

-Senior Hamas officials emerged from the attack unscathed, but Qatar and their Persian Gold neighbors, outraged by the operation, leveraged their ties to Donald Trump to push for a ceasefire agreement that was acceptable to Arab states.
+Senior Hamas officials emerged from the attack unscathed, but Qatar and their Persian Gulf neighbors, outraged by the operation, leveraged their ties to Donald Trump to push for a ceasefire agreement that was acceptable to Arab states.

 Khalil Alhaya, the negotiating lead for Hamas, who survived the Israeli assassination attempt last month, arrived in Egypt on Sunday to head its delegation.